-Environmentally friendly burials are now one of the most popular choices of interment among Australians, with fewer people opting for traditional burials and cremations, which each have a significant carbon footprint.
-Victoria now has more than 80 green burial sites, compared to a handful 10 years ago.
+Environmentally friendly burials are now one of the most popular choices of interment among Australians, with fewer people opting for traditional burials and cremations which each have significant carbon footprints.
+Victoria now has more than 80 green burial sites, compared to the handful that existed 10 years ago.

 Australian first: living library connects old with young